-Tokyo has achieved world-wide fame due to its animal cafés.
-The original craze started with cat cafés, but has slowly expanded to accommodate a wide range of animal lovers.
-High time for a list, we thought.
-Of course, we had some ethical concerns as well, so we sought out those cafés that seemed as animal-friendly as possible, with few to no cages and enough space to wander.
-Whether the animals seemed stressed or not, and were well-cared for was a factor as well.
-Bonus points for those who give the animals 'off time', in which you're not allowed to pet them or be near them.
-With this in mind, we've compiled our top spots around the capital, ranging from the ubiquitous cats down to snakes and owls.
+Tokyo has achieved worldwide fame for its animal cafés.
+The original craze started with cat cafés, but has slowly expanded to accommodate a wide range of domestic pets and tame animals.
+Of course, we have some ethical concerns as well, so we sought out cafés which prioritise the well-being of the animals, with few to no cages and enough space to wander.
+Whether the animals seemed stressed or not was an important factor in our selection.
+Bonus points for those who give the animals 'off time', in which you're not allowed to pet or be near them.
+With this in mind, we've compiled our top spots around the capital, ranging from the ubiquitous cats to snakes and owls.

 Note: venues either have a cover charge or require one drink order.